-There are several reasons why the JKU campus is an ideal gravitational center to implement technological innovation in the field of polymer technologies.
+There are several reasons as to why the JKU is an ideal gravitational center to implement technological innovation in the field of polymer technologies.
 What stands out in particular is the way polymer technologies are anchored between research areas in polymer chemistry, mechatronics and computer science with focus on machine learning as well as the LIT and its focus on Cyber Physical Systems.
 The University of Linz has interdisciplinary research in its DNA, including social, legal and economic aspects in research.
 As an open platform, the LIT Factory will explore, develop, demonstrate, and teach the potential of digital transformation.

 Upper Austria is unique in that there is no other European region in which the entire value-chain of the plastics industry is represented in such a condensed area.
 For many years now and in close cooperation with local companies, Upper Austria has become a location that supports the continual expansion polymer technologies and polymer chemistry.

 The LIT Factory at the JKU aims to leverage the potential of digitization alongside the value chain of materials ranging from product development and tool-making to production and ecologically recycling plastic.
 The Linz Institute of Technology follows a visionary and holistic technological approach with a focus on Responsible Technology.

 As one of the most versatile materials today, plastic serves as an innovative source in many applied areas of application in which recyclability, resource efficiency and sustainability are important factors.
 Plastics offer decisive advantages when taking life cycle assessments into consideration.